jbosstools/jbosstools-full-svn-mirror/download.jboss.org/jbosstools/updates/helios/README.txt

 <child location='../requirements/xulrunner-1.9.1.2/'/>
 </children>

-See /updates/requirements/helios/README.txt for how to mirror from eclipse.org to here.
-See /updates/requirements/{birt,gwt,swtbot,webtools,...}/build.xml for how to mirror other sites.
+See /updates/requirements/{*}/build.xml for how to mirror these sites.